 A fly fishing hip pack, often also called fly fishing fanny pack, can be a great alternative to a fly fishing backpack or fly fishing sling pack.
 Each one of these items has advantages and disadvantages.
-While a fly fishing backpack can hold the most gear, a fishing hip pack has room for the most essential items such as pliers, tippets, an extra reel or spool, sunglasses, etc. Most of the time you will be doing just fine with a fly fishing hip pack.
+While a fly fishing backpack can hold the most gear, a fishing hip pack has room for the most essential items such as pliers, tippets, an extra reel or spool, sunglasses, etc. Most of the time you will be doing just fine with a fly fishing hip bag.

 As the name suggests you wear a hip pack around your hip.
 The great thing about this is that you almost don’t feel it when casting.
 It does not obstruct your freedom of movement as much as a fly fishing backpack or sling pack would.
 Hence a lot of fly fishermen and women have made the switch from backpack or sling pack to hip pack.